hubmapconsortium/ingest-validation-tools/docs/bulkrnaseq/README.md

 | required | `True` |

 ### `bulk_rna_isolation_protocols_io_doi`
-Link to a protocols document answering the question: How was tissue stored and processed for RNA isolation RNA_isolation_protocols_io_doi
+Link to a protocols document answering the question: How was tissue stored and processed for RNA isolation RNA_isolation_protocols_io_doi.

 | constraint | value |
 | --- | --- |